-Investing in solar panels for your home is one of the smartest financial and eco-conscious decisions that you can make in 2020.
+Investing in solar panels for your home is one of the smartest financial and is eco-conscious decisions that you can make in 2020.

 In the simplest terms, a solar panel is a device that transforms sunlight into electricity.
 Energy harvested from the sun is clean and pure, and utilizing solar panels is an environmentally friendly alternative to traditional electricity, which is sourced from fossil fuels (coal and natural gas), and have a significant impact on water resources, as well as our atmosphere.